anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

-- 1 Perhaps it’s for the best.
-HE emerges from the shadows.
-At least your suffering is short, almost instantaneous, as the two-headed basilisk devours you.
-    - *SHE emerges instead*
-- 2-3 Roll again, but the result that you get is GREATLY amplified.
-    - *roll again, and combine both effects.
-Both are amplified*
-- 4-7 The Power works, but fate or a demonic force perverts its effects to your precise disadvantage.
-    - *the power is automatically a crit.*
-- 8 The scroll crumbles to tendrils of fine black powder which reach for your nose and mouth.
-Make a DR14 Toughness test or lose d8 HP
-    - *test DR16 or become possesed*
-- 9 The sky warps and stars spin like wheels.
-Thrown one day into the future, you arrive vomiting time as evaporating silver bile.
-A Misery is fulfilled.
-    - *thrown 2d4 days into the future, you age d12\*5 years*
-- 10 You and a random nearby creature pass out.
-When you wake up, your souls have switched.
-Welcome to your new flesh.
-    - *keep switching bodies every day*
-- 11 Your skeleton is possessed by some unearthly force and will do anything to kill you and escape.
-Test Strength DR10 in stressful situations or take d4 damage.
-    - *for d2 hours a day the skeleton directs your movement, Strength DR12 to Struggle*
-- 12 Around you falls an unending snow of black ash which only the mad can precieve.
-Water sickens you from this day on.
-Only ash, soot, or burnt remains can quench your thirst.
-    - *food also sickens you, burying yourself, for a night, in ash is the only way to provide nutrients*
-- 13 You don't regenerate, only poison heals you.
-You still suffer all other effects of that poison.
-    - *thirst can only be quenched with poison*
-- 14 The illusion of the celestial sphere is lifted, you now see what dwells beyond.
-And it sees you.
-Roll morale when gazing at the sky.
-    - *looking at the sky causes you to become completely mad*
-- 15 One by one your teeth fall out.
-Long, Brittle figernails replace them in your gums.
-Your smile is horrific and you find it hard to eat.
-    - *fingernails go all the way to the back of your throat, you find it hard to breathe.
-DR 4 Toughness when eating or choke to death*
-- 16 You shit out both of your femurs, take d6 damage.
-    - *shit out your entire skeleton, 3d10 damage*
-- 17 A clone of you appears somewhere and stalks you.
-    - *It's intelligent, mischeivous, and terribly cruel*
-- 18 Water tries to drag you in and drown you, every time near a body of water test DR14 Strength or be dragged in and drowned.
-    - *All liquids try to cover your mouth and drown you*
-- 19 Doors will not open for you.
-    - *You can't pick up objects, someone must pass you them*
-- 20 The light itself despises you. if you gaze upon a candle, lamp, or torch it goes out.
-DR6 Presence to not accidentaly look upon a light source.
-    - *the sun absolutely despises you, if looked upon clouds will form around it*

 # FEAST
 - Assassin’s Deathblow: A firm grip.
 A sharp knife.
 That’s all it takes for someone to disappear into the alleys of Galgenbeck.
 You’ve become adept at it over the years.
     - (STR +1)